opencasestudies/ocs-bp-rural-and-urban-obesity/README.md

 2. Removing excess white-space
 3. Removing redundant header information
 4. Correcting spacing issues
-5. Dealing with `NA` values that are labeled in an unusal manner
+5. Dealing with `NA` values that are labeled in an unusual manner
 6. Splitting the data into columns using a delimiter
 7. Changing variable names
 8. Sorting the data